My Retirement Number: $1,777,777

 Updated on

-Do you have a retirement number?
-I have mine and it’s $1,777,777.
-You can easily calculate your retirement number too.
-Just plug in a few numbers to come up with your target.
+Do you have a designated retirement figure?
+I have mine, and it amounts to $1,777,777.
+You can readily determine your retirement number as well by simply inputting a few figures to ascertain your objective.

 Calculating Your Retirement Number